NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   Specify a default *gateway* for use with ``--route``.

-  If :code:`dhcp` is specified as the parameter, the gateway address will be extracted from a DHCP negotiation with the OpenVPN server-side LAN.
+  If :code:`dhcp` is specified as the parameter, the gateway address will be extracted from a DHCP negotiation with the spotify server-side LAN.

   Valid syntaxes:
   ::